The Airplane Graveyard Bangkok

-Where is the airplane graveyard in Bangkok?
+Where is the airplane graveyard Bangkok?

+It’s a little outside the city, but not too far.
 It’ll probably take you about an hour max from central Bangkok.
 It’s in the North of Bangkok, in Hua Mak/Ramkhamhaeng.
 The easiest way is to take a taxi and tell him ‘Ramkhamhaeng 103’, it’s about 300 from that small street, and all the local Thais around there will know what you’re looking for.

 Check the google map below too, download this and use it to track you – you can’t miss it.